 ALDF is a true fit for the genesis of William’s beliefs in animal protection.
-As he says, “If you are seeking justice for animals, there is no better place than ALDF.”
 He is a strong believer that people with particular skill sets should employ their talents in consideration of what’s best for animals, not themselves.
 Before joining ALDF, William spent several years as Manager of Donor Communications and Relations at the American Red Cross National Headquarters in Washington, D.C.

 William began his career in animal advocacy at PETA, where he spent nearly 6 years involved in protests against such organizations as the Ringling Brothers, and started PETA en Español, an animal rights campaign in Spanish.
 After returning to his foundation in development campaigns, William later became a major gifts officer at the PETA Foundation.
 He holds a bachelor’s degree in Political Science from the University of Houston and an international master’s degree in Photojournalism from Spéos, where his unusual animal-as-food photography won him special notice in a juried exhibition.